windero-os/winderos-streamelements-widgets-and-elements/Overlays/Widgets/multi_type_goal/readme.md

 Limited:
 With subs is at the moment the problem, that I did not find an easy way to get the value of each subscription since the prices for a subscription depends on a regional price of the user and an discount if you gift more than 5 subs.
 (This will be a point I will look into for a future update of the widget).
 At the moment there are settings for your split of subs and with what buy value you want the subs to be calculated for the goal.
 (The default is the price for one sub in the USA.)

+### Memberships

+Limited:
+With memberships is at the moment the problem, that I did not find an easy way to get the value of each memberships since the prices for a memberships depends on a regional price of the user.
+(This will be a point I will look into for a future update of the widget).
+At the moment there are settings for your split of memberships and with what buy value you want the memberships to be calculated for the goal.

 ### Donations